A review of the classical Doppler effect based on the mathematical description of the phase function: Moving observer

 \subsection{Geometrical construct}

 Consider now the case of a moving observer.
-The emitter is at rest at the reference frame where the propagating medium is still.
-With no loss of generality, the emitter has been located at the origin of coordinates.
+The emitter is at rest in the reference frame where the propagating medium is still.
+With no loss of generality, the emitter has been located at the origin of the coordinates.
 At a given time instant $t$, the observer perceives a phase $\varphi$.
-This means that the phase of the emitter is $\varphi+kc\tau$ at that instant, according to the drawing in fig.\ref{Fig:07}.
+Thus, the phase of the emitter is $\varphi+kc\tau$ at that instant, according to the drawing in fig.\ref{Fig:07}.
 After a time interval of $dt$, the observer has moved a distance $vdt$ and perceives a different phase $\varphi+d\varphi'$.
 The phase of the emitter at that instant must be $\varphi+kc\tau+2\pi fdt$.
 Taking into account the new distance $c\tau'$ between the observer and the emitter, the equation $\varphi+d\varphi'=\varphi+kc\tau+2\pi fdt-kc\tau'$ holds, so that